 There is an old world charm about Budapest that is hard not to like.
-On a recent trip, I discovered that there is so much more to do in Budapest than I expected.
+On a recent trip, I discovered that there is so much more to do than I expected.
+If you are short of time, with a bit of planning you can cross these places to see in Budapest in 2 days off your list.
 I had a couple of plans for when I arrived, but that soon changed once I spoke to a few of the locals and got the inside track on what they loved about their city.

 The Danube River forms a natural division.
 In 1873 the cities of Buda (originally from the word for water) and Pest (from the word for furnace or oven) merged to form the city of Budapest.

 Places to see in Budapest in 2 days